-- 3.23 In terms of plan-making (Local Plans, Area Action Plans etc.) as we outlined earlier, there is an opportunity to be involved at the following key stages: - Preliminary stages of plan making; - Plan preparation (Regulation 18 stage) - Publication of the draft plan (Regulation 19 stage) - Examination (Regulation 24 stage) - 3.24 In some instances, the examination process can lead to proposed Main Modifications to the plan which need to be consulted upon.
-Often, these modifications are subject to the same process as the formal Regulation 19 stage. - 3.25 In relation to the preparation of supplementary planning documents (SPDs) there is an opportunity to be involved at the following stages: - Initial production/preparation
+- 3.24 In terms of plan-making (Local Plans, Area Action Plans etc.) as we outlined earlier, there is an opportunity to be involved at the following key stages: - Preliminary stages of plan making including survey stage and Local Development Scheme; - Preparation of the plan (Regulation 18 stage) - Publication of the draft plan (Regulation 19 stage) - Examination (Regulation 24 stage) - 3.25 In some instances the examination process can lead to proposed modifications to the plan which need to be consulted upon.
+Often, these modifications are subject to the same process as the formal Regulation 19 stage. - 3.26 In relation to the preparation of supplementary planning documents (SPDs) there is an opportunity to be involved at the following stages: - Initial production/preparation - Publication of draft SPD for consultation

-- Publication of draft SPD for consultation - 3.26 In some instances, if major amendments to a draft SPD are required, a revised draft document may be published for a further period of consultation before being formally adopted. - 3.27 In terms of specific timescales for plan-making in West Oxfordshire, these are set out in our Local Development Scheme (LDS).
-The current LDS is available online6as well as in hard copy format at the locations listed at Appendix 1. - 3.28 As the LDS is subject to frequent updates (at least annually) the dates from the current LDS have not been included in this SCI as they could soon become out of date.
+- 3.27 In some instances, if major amendments to a draft SPD are required, a revised draft document may be published for a further period of consultation before being formally adopted. - 3.28 In terms of specific timescales for plan-making in West Oxfordshire, these are set out in our Local Development Scheme (LDS).
+The current LDS covers the 3-year period December 2019 December 2022 and is available online at www.westoxon.gov.uk as well as in hard copy format at the locations listed at Appendix 1. - 3.29 As the LDS is subject to frequent updates (at least annually) the dates from the current LDS have not been included in this SCI as they could soon become out of date.
 Instead, the SCI and the LDS should be read in conjunction with one another so that the timing of community and stakeholder engagement stages is clear and up to date.